taikoxyz/raiko/README.md

 $ cargo run --features tracer
 ```

-A folder called `traces` will be generated inside the root directory.
+A `traces` folder will be created inside the root directory.
 This folder will contain json files with the trace of each valid transaction in the block.